modin-project/unidist/docs/using_cli.rst

 Unidist Command Line Interface
 """"""""""""""""""""""""""""""

-Unidist provides its own command line interface (CLI) for running applications.
+unidist provides its own command line interface (CLI) for running python applications.
-The CLI is recommended for an executing unidist programs.
+The CLI is a recommended way for executing program with unidist.

 The CLI can be used in two ways.
-If unidist is installed in user's environment (from conda, pip or sources) user will have *unidist* executable binary.
-In this case a recommended way to run applications is the next:
+If unidist is installed in user's environment (from conda, pip or sources) the user will have *unidist* executable binary.
+In this case a recommended way to run an application is the following:

 .. code-block:: bash

    $ unidist script.py

-In a case of using unidist from sources, the applications can be run by the next way:
+In the case of using unidist sources, the application can be run as follows:

 .. code-block:: bash

    $ python unidist/cli script.py  # The running is happened from a unidist's root directory.

 CLI Options
 ===========

-Unidist behavior can be tuned via CLI options.
+unidist behavior can be tuned via CLI options.
 All actual supported options can always be obtained using ``--help``:

 .. code-block::